-107. The illegal financing of political campaigns is a particularly important instrument when it comes to creating a "debt" that the sponsored political party or candidate will have to pay back when he or she is elected.
-Graña y Montero made important concealed donations to political parties regardless of its political ideology.
+back when he or she is elected.
+160 Graña y Montero made important concealed donations to political parties regardless of its political ideology.

-108. For example, in the general elections of 2011, Graña y Montero made concealed donations to the candidature of Keiko Fujimori Higuchi.
+For example, in the general elections of 2011, Graña y Montero made concealed 108. donations to the candidature of Keiko Fujimori Higuchi.
 These contributions were made together with Odebrecht.
-Furthermore, in the presidential elections of 2011, Odebrecht contributed US \$200,000 to the political party of President Alan Garcia; US \$300,000 to the political party of President Alejandro
+161 Furthermore, Odebrecht contributed US \$200,000 to the political party of President Alan Garcia; 162 US \$300,000 to the political party of President Pedro Pablo Kuczynski; 163 US \$700,000 to the political party of President Alejandro Toledo; 164 US \$1,200,000 to Keiko Fujimori; 165 and US \$3,000,000 to President Ollanta Humala.
+166 All of these contributions were illegal and concealed using straw persons.
+167